WilliamJudge94/CDI_AI/README.rst

 testing_data - the data and labels used for testing.
 Each crystal has an perfect, edge defect, and screw defect crystal inside the dataset.

-trained_model
-    v1 - one trained model with test accuracy of:
+trained_model-AutoKeras

-    v2 - one trained model with test accuracy of:
+    -  containes the trained AutoKeras model

-untrained_model
     -  the base model created by AutoKeras.
 Must use Tensorflow 2.1.0 to import.

+trained_model-VGG16
+    containes the trained VGG16 model

+trained_model-Handmade
+    containes the trained Handmade model

 ipynb - contains jupyter notebook files that detail how to go from raw PYNX data to the training the final neural network model.